J-CF-Leung/Study_Vault/Physics/Condensed matter physics/AQCMP.md

 - Conserving _energy and momentum_ can be ensured by an _intersection_ of the _photon_ and _exciton dispersions_
 ![[Exciton absorption intersection.png|300]]

-- In _3 dimensions_, due to an _increased probability_ of electron-hole Coulomb attraction within a unit cell, the absorption is _multiplied_ by the _Sommerfeld enhancement factor_
+- In _3 dimensions_, due to an _increased probability_ of electron-hole Coulomb attraction within a unit cell, the absorption intensity is _multiplied_ by the _Sommerfeld enhancement factor_

 ## Optical properties of quantum wells
 - _Quantum wells_ can be produced in _heterojunctions_, where materials have _different band energies_, leading to _varying band edge_ and _gap energy_ as a function of position